Human Dignity and Public Security

 - FLIGHTRISK: Assessing the risk of the flight during pre-trial detention

 - Focus area Trafficking in Human beings – research cooperation with the Principality of Liechtenstein

-- FORMA (forced marriages) – Stock-taking for effective policies against forced marriages in Austria
+- Forced Marriages – Stock-taking for effective policies against forced marriages in Austria

 - From law to practice: Strengthening procedural rights in police custody (ProRPC)

 - JUSTICE FOR ALL: Enhancing the Rights of Defendants and Detainees with Intellectual and/or Psychosocial Disabilities.
 EU Cross-Border Transfers, Detention and Alternatives